AlexAtkinson/github-action-gitops-autover/README.md

 PRs are welcome.

 - input(s): iteration-branches (map) - inform MINOR and PATCH incrementing branch name patterns.
-- input(s): mono-mode (bool) - version subdirs discretely
+- DONE: input(s): mono-mode (bool) - version subdirs discretely
-- ~~CAN'T DO~~: DONE: unshallow from last version tag to latest commit to...
+- UNDONE-CAN'T DO: ~~CAN'T DO~~: ~~DONE:~~ unshallow from last version tag to latest commit to...
 Seems a limitation of (git at first glance).
 See the [Checkout From Tag](https://github.com/marketplace/actions/checkout-from-tag) action.